'It's All Too Much': The Beatles' forgotten masterpiece - The Mancunion

 The trumpets, added by George Martin, lend the song a sense of triumph, their regal tone cutting through the fuzzed-out chaos like a ceremonial fanfare.
 They also inject a distinctly English flavour, a kind of whimsical pomp that roots the track in tradition even as it floats off into cosmic abstraction.
 That contrast between psychedelic transcendence and domestic Britishness is summed up perfectly by the lyric “show me that I’m everywhere, and get me home for tea”.
 Harrison later claimed the trumpets “messed up” the song, yet five and a half decades later it is clear that they complete it.
 The track’s magic lies in how it fuses spiritual psychedelia with euphoric Beatles pop sensibility, a balance none of their other songs quite fully manage.

 ‘It’s All Too Much’ is a genre-blender years ahead of its time.
 Acid rock, psychedelia, garage fuzz, noise pop, and even proto-shoegaze textures combine together to create an avant-garde vision of the future.
 The droning guitars, saturated with feedback and delay, were surely a huge influence on bands like my bloody valentine and Spacemen 3.
-At the same time, its groove-oriented repetition and baggy rhythm, blending rock and dance, predict the Madchester sound of the late ’80s and early ’90s, particularly acts such as The Stone Roses and Happy Mondays.
+At the same time, its groove-oriented repetition and baggy rhythm, blending rock and dance, predict the Madchester sound of the late 80s and early 90s – particularly that of acts such as The Stone Roses and Happy Mondays.
 The track only got an actual single release in 1996 on a Capitol jukebox record, potentially contributing to its muted reception over the years.
 Had it appeared on a major studio album, it would likely be celebrated alongside ‘A Day in the Life’ or ‘Tomorrow Never Knows’ as one of their most daring creations.
 Unfortunately, it still remains a deep cut.
-For Beatles fans, or even just lovers of psychedelic music, this is a must-hear
+For fans of The Beatles, or even just lovers of psychedelic music, this is a must-hear